Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Results across HOI splits

 \section{Results across HOI splits}

 Table~\ref{tab:hoi_lora_comparison_appendix} provides a detailed breakdown of model performance across the four distinct test splits of the Bongard-HOI dataset.
-These results are benchmarked against two state-of-the-art methods: Test-Time Prompt Tuning (TPT)~\citep{shu2022testtime}, which adapts prompts for vision-language models at test time, and SVM-Mimic~\citep{nikhilraghuraman2024supportset}, a Transformer-based approach that learns from SVM-derived support sets.

-All three models fine-tuned with LoRA significantly outperform not only their own baselines but also the previous state-of-the-art methods, TPT and SVM-Mimic.
-The most striking finding is the consistent high performance across all splits.
 There is no significant accuracy degradation when models are tested on unseen objects, unseen actions, or both simultaneously.
 In fact, for both Phi and Pixtral, the highest generative accuracy with the combined loss is achieved on the most difficult split (unseen obj. / unseen act.), providing strong evidence that the models are learning the abstract relational concept rather than memorizing training examples.